Lower School Program

 Our goal during the Grammar Stage is to lay a strong foundation for life-long learning.
 This foundation is critical for children as they embark on the path to becoming knowledgeable, clear-thinking, and eloquent adults, who are equipped to worship God and delight in the world He has made.

 Note: First through Fourth Grades will study the same period of history, learn about same area of science, and read the same literature books.

 Math: We use Rod and Staff throughout the Lower School.

 Science: Our science curriculum cycles through the Exploring Creation series, including Zoology, Botany, Astronomy, Anatomy and Physiology, and Physical Science.

 History: First through fourth grades cycle through the four Story of the World books by Susan Wise Bauer covering ancient through modern history.
 Fifth and sixth grade review the history of the world in biographical perspective with curriculum from Memoria Press.

 Bible: Our students read through the entire Bible every four years.
-We also use the Westminster Shorter Catechism is a foundation for instruction.
+We also use the Westminster Shorter Catechism as a foundation for instruction.

 Latin: Our students are introduced to Latin beginning in first grade with Prima Latina.
 Third and fourth graders work through Latina Christiana.
 More focused Latin instruction begins in fifth and sixth grade with First Form Latin.
 All Latin curriculum is from Memoria Press.

 Art and Music: Students also receive an hour of instruction in Art and Music each week.
-In art, student work on a variety of projects that introduce them to the possibilities for art latent in a variety of materials and techniques.
+In art, students work on a variety of projects that introduce them to the possibilities for art latent in a variety of materials and techniques.
 In Music, students explore the fundamentals of the art of making sound beautiful with a variety of simple instruments and, especially, the human voice.